Dentures – Frisco, TX

 • Preserve your facial structure.

-• Reduce your risk of developing gum disease and loosing additional teeth.
+• Reduce your risk of developing gum disease and losing additional teeth.

 • Reduce your risk of TMJ disorder.

-• Improve your ability to properly chew and digest your food.
+• Improve your ability to chew and digest your food properly.

 Who’s a Good Candidate for Dentures?